recipeify/Recipes/README.md

 ```
 Futher usage can be found easily using Google search and [this cheatsheet](https://www.docker.com/sites/default/files/d8/2019-09/docker-cheat-sheet.pdf)

-To run elasticsearch (with sanple recipes) in a detached container:
+## To run elasticsearch (with sample recipes) in a detached container:
 ```
 docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" hagais/es-recipes:0.2
 ```
 then make sure that .env has `ELASTIC_SEARCH_HOST=http://localhost:9200` set before runing `yarn`

-To run elasticsearch + recipeify service in containers:
+## To run elasticsearch + recipeify service in containers:
 ```
 # in main repo dir
 docker-compose build